A RUNNING CLUB IN BATH

 Where?

-BASED IN COMBE DOWN, BATH
+A RUN CLUB BASED IN COMBE DOWN, BATH

 Run groups are based in Mulberry Park / Combe Down to the south of Bath City Centre.